barbajs/barba/source/docs/userguide/syntax/index.md

 #### `<view>` object

-Views allow you to have some **logic related to the content of a namespace**.
+Views allows you to have some **logic related to the content of a namespace**.
-You can see it as "lifecycle" into Barba.
+You can see it a "lifecycle" into Barba.
 It is a good place to init or destroy things… They use a subset of transition hooks and receive the same [`data`](#data-argument) object.

 Available hooks are: